-It’s back: the legendary Boston Pops Fireworks Spectacular.
-On the Fourth of July, fireworks will light up the sky over the Charles River and the music of the Boston Pops will funnel along the Esplanade.
+The Boston Pops Fireworks Spectacular on July 4 will once again bring the sounds of the Boston Pops to the Esplanade and light up the sky with fireworks over the Charles.
 Whether you’re heading out to see the fireworks or watching them from your home, here’s what you need to know about the iconic Independence Day event.

 The Spectacular is held at the DCR Hatch Shell on the Esplanade in Boston.
 Gates open to get into the secured areas near the concert space at 9 a.m.
 The concert kicks off at 8 p.m., and the fireworks show begins at 10:30 p.m.
 You do not need tickets to the event.
 Visitors are admitted on a first-come, first-served basis.

 The two security-cleared areas include the Oval in front of the Hatch Shell and the Island/Lagoon, and visitors will need a wristband to pass through a security checkpoint into those areas.
-On July 4, the checkpoints will open at 9 a.m.
+The checkpoints will open at 9 a.m. on July 4.
 All personal items must be carried in a clear bag, and liquids less than two liters must be in sealed, clear plastic containers, according to organizers.
 Guests can report any suspicious activity using a Text-A-Tip line set up by the Massachusetts State Police.
 Visitors must type B4 directly before their tip and send to 67283.

 - Coolers on wheels

 - Firearms, pepper spray, sharp objects, or fireworks